Peroneus brevis tear

 - low-lying peroneus brevis muscle belly or variant peroneus quartus muscle

-As the brevis tear develops, the longus tendon moves forward into the space which further antagonises the injury and prevents healing.
+As the brevis tear develops, the longus tendon moves anteriorly, which further antagonises the injury and prevents healing.

-One surgical review stated 40% of those undergoing brevis repair had longus tears at surgery 2 which are likely secondary to degenerative change following migration.
+One surgical review stated 40% of those undergoing brevis repair had longus tears at surgery, which are likely secondary to degenerative change following migration 2.

 Ultrasound has a high sensitivity (100%) and specificity (85%) for identifying tendon tears 3: